 Routers are mounted upturned on a table or bench.
 The base plate of the router is mounted from underneath the table with a hole letting the cutter extend beyond the tabletop.
 This enables the work-pieces to slide over the router, instead of the other way round.

 A simple router table contains a flat top with the router screwed or bolted underneath.
-Changes can be made to easily detach the router from the table or adjust the height of the router’s bit using a mechanism to lift the router, and when it comes to router bits, woodworkers always prefer the MLCS Router Bit Set, you can have a detailed look on it at the MLCS Router Bit Set Review.
+Changes can be made to easily detach the router from the table or adjust the height of the router’s bit using a mechanism to lift the router, and when it comes to router bits, woodworkers always prefer the MLCS Router Bit Set.
 When used in this mode, the router can execute tasks like a spindle molder.
 For smaller jobs, this router is easier to use as compared to the spindle molder.

 The router table is also sometimes used such that the bit is horizontal so that the router cuts from the side, providing alternative operations such as slot cutting and panel raising.